zaidalkhatib/adventureGame/README.md

 # adventureGame
 This is the well known game that was built in the 1980s.
-I built it in Java using the Collections framwork and using Maps and hashmaps.
+I built it in Java using the Collections framwork, Maps and hashmaps.

 <h1>How to Play </h1>
 <ul>